listening in relationships skill emotionally supportive partner communication

 Listening Is a Relationship Skill, Not a Trait

 The best part?
 Active listening is not a personality trait.
 It is a learnable skill.
-Just as a person can learn to cook, dance, or write, they can learn to listen.
+Just as a person can learn to cook, dance, or write, they can also learn to listen.

 Here are a few signs of a strong listener: